-A visit in Winter is not recommended.
+As a last piece of advice, I do not recommend a visit in Winter.
 The Algarve practically dies at this time.
-Tourists are scarce and most places close.
+Tourists are scarce, and most places close.
 To be honest, it is depressing.

-Good luck on your trip to Portugal.
-In Silves, in case you see a stork, say hello for me.
+Good luck with your trip to Silves.
+If you see a stork, say hello on my behalf.